Computer Science 162 — Operating Systems and System Programming (4 Units)

 - Math 55 or CS 70

-This means, in particular, that you know C, Java, and data structures (at the level covered in CS 61A/61B), have done some assembly language programming, and that you know about series and products, logarithms, advanced algebra, some calculus, and basic probability (means, standard deviations, etc.).
+This means, in particular, that you know C, and data structures (at the level covered in CS 61A/61B), have done some assembly language programming, and you know basic probability (means, standard deviations, etc.).

 - OS History